patrickfletcher/clODE/paper/paper.md

 designed to work with XPPAUT files, but can also be used as a standalone solver with OpenCL-defined right-hand side equations.

+CLODE was developed to study populations of ODEs in [@fletcher:2016].

 # Statement of need

 A large number of research questions concern ODEs, and scientists often